johannschopplich/apiful/docs/utilities/schema.md

 }
 ```

+> [!NOTE]
+> Safe validation is particularly useful in API endpoints where you want to return validation errors to the client instead of crashing the server.

 ## Custom Validators

-You can create standalone validators without JSON Schema using the `validator` function:
+Create standalone validators without JSON Schema using the `validator` function:

 ```ts
 import { validator } from 'apiful/utils'